Neerajj9/CSRNet-keras/README.md

 # CSRNet-keras
-Implementation of the CSRNet paper (CVPR 18) in keras-tensorflow
+Implementation of the CSRNet paper (CVPR 18) in keras-tensorflow.
+First ever to be done in keras-tf as of 21/9/18.

 ### CVPR 2018 Paper : https://arxiv.org/abs/1802.10062